-Stressful Life Events are Common in the Year Prior to Diagnosis And Impact RA Characteristics at Presentation and 1-Year Later.
+Stressful Life Events in the Year Prior to Diagnosis and Associations With Rheumatoid Arthritis Characteristics at Presentation and One Year Later.
 Academic Article uri icon

 Overview